 People listen to a

 Progressive meeting, 1937

-*This date in 1918 celebrates the forming of The Progressive Farmers and Household Union of America.
+*This date in 1918 celebrates the forming of The Progressive Farmers and Household Union of America (PFHUA).

 They also hired lawyers at the state capital and planned to sue landlords for shares allegedly withheld from them.
-A meeting of this union at Elaine, Arkansas was attacked on October 1, 1919 sparking the Elaine Race Riot.
+A union meeting at Elaine, Arkansas, was attacked on October 1, 1919, sparking the Elaine Race Riot.
 Hill escaped and fled to Kansas.
 He was arrested there but was never extradited to Arkansas to face charges.